mysql-net/MySqlConnector/docs/content/troubleshooting/load-data-local-infile.md

 To allow `LOAD DATA LOCAL INFILE` to succeed, you must set `AllowLoadLocalInfile=true` in the client’s connection string.

-If you use `MySqlBulkerLoader` and set `Local=true`, then everything should work by default.
+If you use `MySqlBulkLoader` and set `Local=true`, then everything should work by default.

 If you are manually creating a `LOAD DATA LOCAL INFILE` statement, you must be connected to a trusted server.
 This requires specifying `SslMode=VerifyCA` or `SslMode=VerifyFull` in the